 \section{Action of biholomorphisms on projective structures}

-In this section we review the classical Schwarzian parametrization for complex projective structures with a fixed underlying complex structure (in the sense of \ref{rmk_unif}), in order to fix terminology and notation. \begin{defin} Let $X$ be a Riemann surface.
-We denote by $\mathcal{P}(X)$ the set of projective structures whose underlying complex structure is $X$. \end{defin} We will prove a criterion for a biholomorphism to be projective for a given projective structure in terms of its action on the space of holomorphic quadratic differentials.
+In this section we review the classical Schwarzian parametrization for complex projective structures with a fixed underlying complex structure (in the sense of Remark \ref{rmk_unif}), in order to fix terminology and notation.

+\begin{definition} Let $X$ be a Riemann surface.
+We denote by $\mathcal{P}(X)$ the set of projective structures whose underlying complex structure is $X$. \end{definition}

+We will prove a criterion for a biholomorphism to be projective for a given projective structure in terms of its action on the space of holomorphic quadratic differentials.